Private issue sharing

 Sub-issues

-When you share a parent issue, you’re also sharing its sub-issue tree (the issue’s sub-issues, sub-issues of those sub-issues, etc.) Because of this:
+When you share a parent issue, you’re also sharing its sub-issues.
+Because of this:

-• You’ll be warned if you attempt to mark another issue as sub-issue to shared issue, to prevent accidentally oversharing data.
+- You’ll be warned if you try to make another issue a sub-issue of a shared issue, to help prevent accidental oversharing.